 There are plenty of opportunities to spend time outdoors and be active in Osage.
 The community’s Park & Recreation Department maintains 9 Parks that cover 275 acres.
-These parks offer a wide variety of amenities, including athletic fields and courts, playgrounds, Frisbee disc golf course, horseshoe courts, fishing area, nature areas and trails, skate park, and so much more.
+These parks offer a wide variety of amenities, including athletic fields and courts, playgrounds, Frisbee disc golf course, horseshoe courts, fishing area, nature areas, and trails, skate park, and so much more.
 The Cedar River Complex (809 Sawyer Drive) has a state of the art wellness center that includes an aquatics center, indoor sport court, and fitness floor with weight training and exercise equipment.
 Located only 1.5 miles west of Osage, the L.R.
 Falk Wildlife Area is a dream come true for residents that like to explore the great outdoors.
-Enjoy equestrian, hiking, and cross country skiing trails, fishing spot, and hunting areas within the beautiful 250 acres of natural space.
+Enjoy equestrian, hiking, and cross country skiing trails, fishing spots, and hunting areas within the beautiful 250 acres of natural space.

 Education in Osage, IA